 How Geneos Wealth Management invests your money

-The firm uses several different investment strategies, including short-term and long-term purchases, trading, making short sales and margin transactions, option writing, market timing and strategic asset allocation.
-Geneos Wealth Management may refer clients to third-party managers who have different investment philosophies.
+Geneos Wealth Management uses several different investment strategies, including short-term and long-term purchases, trading, short sales, margin transactions, option writing, market timing and strategic asset allocation.
+Geneos Wealth Management also may refer clients to third-party managers who have different investment philosophies.

-The approach that Geneos Wealth Management takes to program design differs depending on which program the client enrolls in, but is generally based on the client’s individual goals and objectives.
+The firm’s approach to portfolio design differs depending on which program the client enrolls in, but in general, it is based on a client’s individual goals and objectives.
 In the VIP program, representatives work with clients to design a portfolio based on a third-party custodian’s platform.
-In the VIP Ultra program, they design either a customized portfolio or one based on the representative’s model.
+In the VIP Ultra program, the advisor creates either a customized portfolio or a portfolio based on the representative’s model.
 Clients in the Axiom program invest in one or more models created by third-party portfolio strategists.

 Fees Geneos Wealth Management charges for its services

-Financial planning rates at Geneos Wealth Management are negotiated directly between clients and their representatives as a one-time charge, an hourly rate or a retainer, according to the following limits set by Geneos Wealth Management.
+Financial planning fees: Financial planning rates at Geneos Wealth Management are negotiated directly between clients and their representatives.
+Fees may be a one-time charge, an hourly rate or a retainer, according to the following limits set by Geneos Wealth Management.

 |Rate structure||Minimum fee||Maximum fee|